felixeu31/Fda.Katas/Katalyst/Katalyst.Bowling/readme.md

 - I fix one test at a time and keep moving forward till all return to green

+## Some refactorings
+- Include tests in frame to avoid strikes on second shot

 ## ..End of session.
 Next Steps:

 - Refactor frame class to have a list of shots
-- Include tests in frame to avoid strikes on second shot
 - Include functionality of several frames
 - Include functionality of sum next shoots to a strike or a spare
 - Include functionality to final frame wich will be special